 A Bill to provide for a programme of research into the costs and benefits of extending eligibility for Child Benefit and Tax Credit entitlement to young people completing apprenticeships; and for connected purposes.

-This Bill would set up a government-funded research programme to look at the costs and potential benefits of extending Child Benefit and Tax Credits to young people who complete apprenticeships.
-It is an evidence‑gathering measure, not a policy change in itself, aimed at informing future decisions.
+This bill would set up a programme to research the costs and benefits of extending eligibility for Child Benefit and Tax Credits to young people who complete apprenticeships.
+It is intended to inform future welfare policy, rather than immediately changing entitlements.

 Generated 21 February 2026